 I spent a lot the week thinking about this kid I know, Johnny.*

-Johnny is a ward of the state, a foster kid who lives in a group home, and I volunteered to help him with his special education plan at his high school.
-I met him several months ago at his annual meeting, and something about him got to me.
+Johnny is a ward of the state, a foster kid, and I volunteered to help him with school.
+I met him several months ago and something about him got to me.
 Underneath the low ball cap, loose button-down and shaggy hair was a very sweet kid who was trying his hardest to look tough.
 I promised him I’d keep track of his whereabouts and that I would see him at the following year’s meeting.

-As special ed sometimes goes, I saw him well before that.
+As education stuff sometimes goes, I saw him well before that.
 I saw him a few weeks later.
 And a few weeks after that.
-And then, at an early summer meeting with the Director of Special Education and school Principal when I get a little feisty and realized we didn’t yet have a complete school file on this kid.
+And then, at an early summer meeting when I get a little feisty with his school and realized we didn’t yet have a complete school file on this kid.
 This kid has moved around so flipping much that we had to sit down with him over summer break, identify his past schools, and work on gathering years of his missing records.
 We didn’t even know how many credits this kid had.

 It is so frustrating, this child welfare system of ours.
 It is frustrating and overwhelming and full of huge, gaping holes.
 I can do this school stuff in my sleep.
 I can gather records, I can get summer programming, I can make sure this kid doesn’t slip through the educational cracks again.
 But in the back of my mind, I knew it wouldn’t be enough for him.
 I knew it.
 I’m like stitches to this kid’s bleeding hand while his aorta is rupturing.

 I did what I could.
-Johnny’s school worked a little magic and got him into a few summer camps run by a local non-profit.
-I visited him a few times and my son and I went to the end-of-camp performances.
-At the last performance, I saw Johnny looking around for us as he walked in.
+Johnny’s school worked a little magic and got him into a few summer programs.
+I visited him a few times with my son, and at one point, on a day I told him we would visit, I saw Johnny looking around for us before we walked in.
 That got me.
 I wonder how many people he’s had show up just for him.

 We’ve had a few school meetings over lunch, and he is officially tutoring my kid on Minecraft.
 Apparently, the fact that Johnny can get into the Enderworld is a HUGE deal.
 Johnny is patient with Jax, and he talks him through the game, instead of stealing the iPad with a “Here, let me do it.”
 He told me that he understands why Jax, also adopted, has a hard time.
 “All kids are born with an invisible backpack that gets filled up with our experiences as we grow up, you know?
 Us kids that had a hard start of it have heavier backpacks.
 They’re harder to carry around.
 Sometimes it’s too heavy for us.”